Serian Division

-Serian is a town, and the capital of the Serian separated on 11 April 2015 from Samarahan Division, Sarawak, Malaysia.
+Serian Division is a administrative division in Sarawak which separated on 11 April 2015 from Samarahan Division.
 It is about 40 mi from Kuching.
 Sub-district headquarters towns are Balai Ringin and Tebedu.

-The town is known for its durians, which are popularly believed to be the best in Sarawak.
+Serian Division is known for its durians.
 This has prompted the Serian District Council to erect a giant monument to this "king of fruits" in the middle of the market square.
-The town is well connected to its rich hinterland both by road and by water and thus there is all sorts of jungle produce available in the jungle produce market but lately, most produce was brought in from Kalimantan, Indonesia as the price are cheaper.
+The town is connected to the hinterland by road and by water.
+Most produce is brought in from Kalimantan, Indonesia as the prices are cheaper there.

-The district population was 90,763 in 2010.
-About 65% of the population are Bidayuh.
-The other main ethnic groups are Iban, Chinese, and Malay.

 Geography

 Limestone formations and paddy fields can be seen along the way to Tebedu.
-Other attraction points of Serian are Gua Tiab Bilanting which is situated at Kampung Pichin and also Bukit Parang which is located at the Sarawak-Kalimantan border.
+Other attractions of Serian include Gua Tiab Bilanting which is situated at Kampung Pichin and also Bukit Parang which is located on the Sarawak-Kalimantan border.
+The southernmost point in Malaysia, Bukit Niat, is also located on the border between Serian Division and Kalimantan, southeast of Tebedu, at a latitude of 0°51'10" N.

-There are many waterfalls found in Serian District Sarawak.
+There are many waterfalls found in Serian District.
 Ranchan Waterfall is located at about 5 km from Serian town and is easily accessible by road.
 Simuja Waterfall is another waterfall in Serian but was damaged badly by logging activities.
 It is about 7 km away from town.
-There is no proper road to the waterfall and visitors have to hike 1-2 km from Serian-Sri Aman trunk road to get there.
+There is no proper road to the waterfall and visitors have to hike 1-2 km from the Serian-Sri Aman trunk road to get there.

-Tebedu (which renamed Bandar Mutiara recently), located about 50 km away from Serian town on the Indonesia-Malaysia border, is one of only three official land border crossings between Indonesia and Malaysia.
+Tebedu (formerly known as Bandar Mutiara), located about 50 km away from Serian town on the Indonesia-Malaysia border, is one of only three official land border crossings between Indonesia and Malaysia.

-Tebakang a small town approximately 12 km away from Serian, is a home to Mayang Tea plantation, Sarawak sole tea producer.
+Tebakang, a small town approximately 12 km away from Serian, is home to Mayang Tea plantation, Sarawak's sole tea producer.